-In understanding that most people are not mentally aware, and coupling that with the idea that we are aware, we can have a better understanding of the world.
+In understanding that most people are not mentally aware and coupling that with the idea that we are aware, we can better understand the world.

 But more so a better understanding of ourselves.

-Stoicism is about taking 100% control of our emotions and your life.
+Stoicism is about taking 100% control of our emotions and our life.
 By giving in to the hate, the hurt, the anger, and the vengeance — we ultimately lose to the narcissist.